 LET’S TALK CALAMARI

 You may be wondering, where on earth can you buy calamari?
 First of all, be sure that it is already cleaned.
-If you are local to Charlotte, you may be able to find tubes and tentacles at The Carolina Meat & Fish Co.
-They typically carry them in stock during the holidays.
 I was lucky enough to find a one pound frozen package in the seafood section of my local grocery store.
 You may also be wondering if there is a difference between squid and calamari.
 So, calamari is a type of squid.
 Calamari is by far more tender than squid.
 Click here for a helpful article to learn the differences.

 Preparing calamari is kind of an art, in and of itself.
 There are basically two ways to cook calamari to achieve the desired tenderness.
 You either want to cook it fast, like you would for Fried Crispy Calamari or Fritto Misto.
 Or, low and slow, like we will do for this preparation.
 Any other way may result in that “rubbery” texture.